scottish-government-design-system/designsystem.gov.scot/components/aspect-box/index.md

 ## About this component

-Aspect box is a utility component used to constrain an image to a particular aspect ratio, cropping the image if necessary.
+Aspect box is a component used to constrain an image to a particular aspect ratio, cropping the image if necessary.
 It supports common aspect ratios of:
-* 1:1
+* 1:1 (square)
-* 4:3
+* 4:3 (standard fullscreen)
-* 16:9
+* 16:9 (standard widescreen)
-* 2.35:1
+* 21:9 (anamorphic widescreen)

 ## Why we use this component

-Although it is always preferable to use exactly-sized images for performance reasons, it is not always practical.
-Using the aspect box component to automatically crop incorrectly-sized images helps with art direction and maintaining a uniform appearance, for example in a [grid of image cards](/patterns/navigational-pages/#image-card-navigation) where differently-sized images would make the page appear jumbled.
+While it is preferable to use exactly-sized images for best performance, doing so is not always practical.
+Using the aspect box component to crop incorrectly-sized images helps with art direction and maintaining a uniform appearance, for example in a [grid of image cards](/patterns/navigational-pages/#image-card-navigation) where differently-sized images would make the page appear jumbled.

 ## Related components